Terpin

-Terpin, used as the hydrate (terpin·H2O), is an expectorant, used to loosen mucus in patients with bronchitis and related conditions.
+Terpin is an expectorant, used to loosen mucus in patients with bronchitis and related conditions.
+It is used as the hydrate (terpin·H2O).
 It is derived from sources such as turpentine, oregano, thyme, and eucalyptus.
 It was used in the United States in the late nineteenth century, but was removed from marketed medications in the 1990s after the Food and Drug Administration (FDA) found a lack of evidence of safety and effectiveness.
 Elixirs of terpin hydrate are still available with a prescription, but must be prepared by a compounding pharmacy.

 It can be prepared from other volatile oils like geraniol and linalool by adding dilute acids (5% sulfuric acid) to them.

 Medical uses

 Terpin hydrate is an expectorant, used in the treatment of acute and chronic bronchitis, pneumonia, bronchiectasis, chronic obstructive pulmonary disease, and infectious and inflammatory diseases of the upper respiratory tract.
-It is typically formulated with an antitussive (e.g., codeine) as a combined preparation.
+It is typically formulated with an antitussive, such as codeine, as a combined preparation.